thgh/grav-hello-world/pages/01.home/default.md

 # Checking out Grav

-GitHub has won from GitSync
+GitSync has won from GitHub after all

 # Getting Started with Grav